How clean are electric cars?

 Are electric car batteries recyclable?

-• One criticism of EVs is that their batteries can cause environmental damage if the lithium and cobalt-like materials they contain aren’t disposed of properly.
-But lithium-ion batteries can be recycled in the UK.
+One criticism of EVs is that their batteries can cause environmental damage if the lithium and cobalt-like materials they contain aren’t disposed of properly.
+But lithium-ion batteries can be recycled, and have been for some time.

 The benefit of a used electric vehicle